biswadeepkar/TECHPLEMENT/README.md

 Working of the Tool:

-This code generates a random password of customizable length with alternative to include or exclude digits and special characters.
+This code generates a random password tool of customizable length with alternative to include or exclude digits and special characters.

 The user is induced to enter the desired password length.